 Note that you will not be approved for a Southwest credit card if you are on the wrong side of the Chase 5/24 rule.

 The current offer (June 2018) for each of the Southwest personal cards is 40,000 points after spending $1,000 in the first 3 months.

 For the Southwest Rapid Rewards® Premier Business Credit Card, the offer is 60,000 points after spending $3,000.

-If you get 2 of these credit cards in one calendar year when a bonus of 50,000 points is offered, you’re already at 100,000.
+If you get 2 of these credit cards in one calendar year, you’re already at 100,000.
 Getting the other 10,000 points is pretty easy.

 A few suggestions to earn more Rapid Rewards points: